Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Asymptotic Optimality

-Before exhibiting two main theorems, we would like to show that the second moment bound of $\hat{L}_n$ process exists and it is finite for each $n\geq0$.
-This result provides a simple approach to prove the uniform integrability of proper integrands in the asymptotic optimality restult (see Theorem \ref{Asysmptotic optimality}) in later discussions.
+Next, we intend to show that the second moment bound of the $\hat{L}_n$ process exists, and it is finite for each $n\geq0$.
+This result provides a simple approach to prove the uniform integrability of proper integrands in the asymptotic optimality result in Theorem \ref{Asysmptotic optimality}.
 Moreover, without loss of generality, we can simply assume that $x_n\equiv x$ and it is deterministic for the rest of this section.